joapstra/aos-pyez/docs/resources.rst

 External Routers
 ----------------
-AOS currently does not manage the routers, but AOS Blueprint services need information about those routers.
+AOS Blueprints need information about external routers.
 For example, when using AOS to manage a L3 Clos , the Blueprint needs external router information to configure the attached switches and have the necessary information to gather the appropriate telemetry associated with the BGP session(s).

 You can access the External Routers resource via the aos-pyez library using the :attr:`ExternalRouters` property of the Session: ::